 Modern motor vehicles increasingly are being equipped with technologies that enable them to access information via the Internet and gather, store and transmit data for entertainment, performance and safety purposes.
 Automated vehicles, vehicles with Vehicle-to-Vehicle Communications technology, and other connected vehicles (i.e. with some form of wireless connectivity) can provide important benefits to consumers and have the potential to revolutionize motor vehicle safety.
 At the same time, these automated and connected vehicles are expected to generate an enormous amount of data, some of which will be personal and sensitive, such as real time precise geolocation data and the contents of driver communications that result when drivers connect their mobile phones to a vehicle’s computer system.
 The workshop will explore the consumer privacy and security issues that automated and connected vehicles pose.

 The FTC and NHTSA invite comments from the public on the topics this workshop will cover.
 For further information on the workshop and the public comment process, including a list of suggested questions open for comment, please see the workshop’s detailed public notice.

-The workshop, which is free and open to the public, will be at the FTC’s Constitution Center, 400 7th St., SW, Washington, DC.
+The workshop, which is free and open to the public, will begin at 10:00 a.m.
+EDT at the FTC’s Constitution Center, 400 7th St., SW, Washington, DC.
 It will be webcast live on the FTC’s website.
-Registration information, an agenda, directions to the FTC’s Constitution Center building, and a list of speakers will be available in the near future on the event webpage.
-Advance registration is not required but is strongly encouraged.
+Registration information, an agenda, directions to the FTC’s Constitution Center building, and a list of speakers are available below.
+Registration is not required for this event.